 Repositories are typically used to store registered items.
 Registers can reference the location of a registered item, or can provide both a registry and repository functions, enabling access to registration metadata and the registered items themselves.
 At present the FSDF model registry act as a model repository.

-Governacne use cases and actors
+Governance use cases and actors

 The use case model shown in Figure 11, describes model governance use cases and actors.
 The actors are roles from ISO 19135.